 - Lloyd, G.E.R., 1973, “Analogy in Early Greek Thought”, in The Dictionary of the History of Ideas, edited by Philip P. Wiener, New York: Charles Scribner’s Sons, vol. 1 pp. 60–64.
 [Lloyd 1973 available online]

-- Marcuse, Herbert, 1964, One-Dimensional Man: Studies in the Ideology of Advanced Industrial Society, New York: Beacon Press/London: Routledge and Kegan Paul.
+- Marcuse, Herbert, 1964, One-Dimensional Man: Studies in the Ideology of Advanced Industrial Society, New York: Beacon Press, and London: Routledge and Kegan Paul.

-- Martin, Miles W. and Roland Schinzinger, 2005, Ethics in Engineering, fourth edition, Boston, MA: McGraw-Hill.
+- Martin, Miles W., and Roland Schinzinger, 2022, Ethics in Engineering, fifth edition, Boston, MA: McGraw-Hill.

 - McGinn, Robert E., 2010, “What’s Different, Ethically, About Nanotechnology?
 Foundational Questions and Answers”, NanoEthics, 4(2): 115–128. doi:10.1007/s11569-010-0089-4